Cuti-Duck/hugo-aws-project/content/2/_index.md

 **CloudFront:** Global CDN for fast content delivery and video streaming with edge caching.

-**Amazon Interactive Video Service:** Real-time video streaming service for live broadcasts and on-demand content.
+**Amazon IVS (Interactive Video Service):** Real-time video streaming service for live broadcasts and on-demand content with low latency.

 **CloudWatch:** Monitoring and logging service for application performance, metrics, and alerts.